Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls [0-9]*
 ```

 If you need to use one of the wildcard characters as an ordinary character, you make it literal or "escape it" by prefacing it with a backslash.
-So, if for some reason you had an * as part of a file name — something you should never do intentionally — you could search for it with a command such as:
+So, if for some reason you had an asterisk as part of a file name — something you should never do intentionally — you could search for it with a command such as:

 ```bash
 $ ls *\**